dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3525: A fair tax system can encourage growth and fairness.
+### T3525: Focus on an equitable tax system that encourages growth and rewards hard work.

 |Support|
 |---|